AlexanderMartens/asteroids-web-app/RESEARCH/grpc_research_report.md

 ### Summary of Work
 <!--One paragraph summary of the research being performed-->
 I researched into how gRPC worked in Java and Javascript.
 From this sprouted additional topics to research into, including how to handle Java package dependencies, how to handle Javascript dependencies, the Envoy Proxy, and how to compile proto files into Java/Javascript classes using the protoc compiler.
 I read many github pages and documentation, followed youtube tutorials, and read documentation on different APIs.
 During this process I created a Java gRPC server running in a docker container that listens to incomming requests from another Docker container running the Envoy proxy, which in turn listens to Client requests on the Browser.
 The client is a web server written in Javascript.
+My work may be found here:

 ### Motivation
 <!--Explain why you felt the need to perform this research-->